 - 1 large egg room temperature

 - 1 teaspoon vanilla

 - 1 cup (8 ounces) semi sweet chocolate chips

 - ¼ cup Salted roasted peanuts chopped

-Grease an 9x9 inch square pan with butter or use baking spray.
+- Grease a 9x9 inch square pan with butter or use baking spray.

-In bowl of electric mixer, beat butter, peanut butter, and sugars until smooth, about 3 minutes.
+- In a bowl of electric mixer, beat butter, peanut butter, and sugars until smooth, about 3 minutes.
 Add in vanilla and egg.
 Mix to combine.

 - Add in dry ingredients and mix until combined.

 - Spread evenly into pan and bake for 20 - 25 minutes or until golden and set.